Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Good Morning/big_data.md

 ## 2.0 Dataset Selection

 In this assignment, the 2019 Airline Delays and Cancellations dataset from Kaggle has been selected as a single CSV file named `full_data_flightdelay.csv` (approximately 1.4 GB in size).
 This dataset provides comprehensive information about airline delays and cancellations across the United States in 2019.
 It contains 6,489,062 flight records from January 1, 2019 to December 31, 2019, each with 26 fields capturing both operational (e.g., airline, airport, aircraft) and environmental (e.g., weather) attributes.
 This dataset falls under the broader Aviation domain and is tailored for data analysis in airline operations, delay prediction, and transportation planning.
-The further details of the dataset is listed below and as showned in Figure 1.1.
+The further details of the dataset is listed below and as showned in **Figure 1.1**.

 - Filename: full_data_flightdelay.csv
 - Source: [2019 Airline Delays and Cancellations dataset from Kaggle](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations)